laravel/docs/http-client.md

 #### Bearer Tokens

-If you would like to quickly add an `Authorization` bearer token to the request, you may use the `withToken` method:
+If you would like to quickly add an `Authorization` bearer token header to the request, you may use the `withToken` method:

     $response = Http::withToken('token')->post(...);